Skip to content

 Conclusion

-Flying with lithium batteries is generally permitted following the established safety guidelines.
+Flying with lithium batteries is generally permitted, provided the safety guidelines are followed.

 1. Know your batteries: Understand their capacity and classification.